mrhubbs/youngboldandpenniless/static/_templates/posts/2015/11/coconut-flour-chocolate-chip-cookies-with-a-twist-gluten-free-egg-free-paleo-gaps-scd-friendly.md

      - a little bit of maple syrup
  - 1 teaspoon vanilla extract
  - 1/4 teaspoon salt
- - 2 whole eggs (or 1 Tbsp of gelatin mixed with 1 Tbsp of cool water then 2 Tbsp of cool water)
+ - 2 whole eggs (or 1 Tbsp of gelatin mixed with 1 Tbsp of cool water then 2 Tbsp of hot water)
  - approx. 1 ounce of chocolate (chocolate chips, chopped chocolate bar, etc.)

 __Instructions__